-Star gazing anyone?
+Star gazing, anyone?

 What an awesome Creator we have!

-Presentation scheduling is contingent on availability of a George Fox University representative, as their GFU schedule permits.
+Presentation scheduling is contingent on availability of a George Fox University representative, as their schedule permits.
 You may schedule to view the Star Lab at George Fox University, free of charge, or at your school.
-There is no budget for this program; therefore, if you choose to view the lab at your school, we request a mileage fee of $ 0.50 per mile to defray travel costs.
+There is no budget for this program; therefore, if you choose to view the lab at your school, we request a mileage fee of $ 0.56 per mile to defray travel costs.

 A room of 21 x 21 feet with ceiling height of 14 feet is needed to hold the small lab, and a room of 27 x 27 feet with ceiling height of 16 feet is needed to hold the large lab.
-A main floor location is preferred, especially for the larger Star Lab The floor must be vacuumed or swept before set up to protect the lab from debris that could cause holes.
+A main-floor location is preferred, especially for the larger Star Lab The floor must be vacuumed or swept before set up to protect the lab from debris that could cause holes.
 Also, we will need a representative from your school to direct us to our set-up site.
 Keep in mind when scheduling, lab set up and take down each take about 30 minutes.

-Please contact the Science Outreach Administrator at email@example.com to schedule an appointment.
+Please contact the Science Outreach administrator at firstname.lastname@example.org to schedule an appointment.